stevej2608/dash-flightdeck/README.md

 [Plotly/Dash] based clone of the the beautiful [Volt](https://demo.themesberg.com/volt/) Bootstrap 5 dashboard template.

-**dash-flightdeck** Is 100% python, it demonstrates how a rich UI experience can be easily created using [Dash/SPA] components and patterns.
+**dash-flightdeck** Is 100% python, it demonstrates how a rich UI experience can be easily created using [DashSPA] components and patterns.

 **dash-flightdeck** Shows how easy it is to create great looking tables with optional search and pagination.
 Table cells can contain text and/or active Dash components.
 Table, search and pagination component layout is completely flexible.